Alimony Reform in New Jersey

 A divorce changes everything.
 The reality is each party must completely reconstruct their lifestyle.
 No one party is more entitled than the other to live a certain lifestyle.
 Both parties must make drastic changes, financially, occupationally and most importantly emotionally.
 In an ideal world, a divorce is equal and fair however that is not always the case.
 This bill will hopefully be a step in the right direction.
 However, it is not yet the euphoric legislation lawmakers, divorcees, attorneys and the New Jersey Bar Association dream of.

 ABOUT THE AUTHOR

 Darren C. O'Toole, Esq. is a Partner and Family Law Attorney at the Law Offices of O'Toole & Gunteski, LLC.
 Focusing primarily on family law, Darren's practice includes dissolution of marriage, child custody, child support, adoption, spousal support, domestic violence trials, relocation, shared parenting time arrangements, mediation, collaborative divorce.
-He can be reached by phone 732-223-1400, or email us at or View our website
+He can be reached by phone 732-223-1400, or or View our website